1967 Dime Value Checker: Errors List & No Mint Mark Worth

 2005 - Present

 The most valuable 1967 dimes come from Special Mint Sets with exceptional grades.
-The record holder is an SMS SP 68 Deep Cameo specimen that sold for $9,988 in 2014.
-This dramatic price reflects the rarity of high-grade DCAM examples.
+The record holder is an SMS SP 68 Deep Cameo specimen that sold for $9,988 at Heritage Auctions in January 2014.
+This dramatic price reflects the extreme rarity of high-grade DCAM examples — PCGS has confirmed just two examples graded SP-68 Deep Cameo with only one graded higher.

 Business strike dimes also appear on this list.
-A Full Bands MS 68 example brought $1,440 in 2020.
-Standard MS 68 pieces without Full Bands sell for significantly less.
-Even pristine MS 69 coins reach only around $500.
+A Full Bands MS 68 example brought $1,440 at Heritage Auctions in April 2020, while a separate MS-66 Full Bands specimen sold for $288 in 2019.
+Even pristine MS 69 coins reach only around $500 without the Full Bands designation.

 History Of The 1967 Dime

-The Roosevelt Dime series began in 1946 to honor President Franklin D. Roosevelt.
-The design commemorated his founding of the March of Dimes organization.
+The Roosevelt Dime series began in 1946 to honor President Franklin D. Roosevelt, who had died in April 1945.
+The design commemorated his founding of the March of Dimes organization, which fought to eradicate polio — a disease Roosevelt himself battled beginning at age 39.

-Congress passed the Coinage Act of 1965 to address the shortage.
-Silver was removed from dimes and quarters entirely.
-The new copper-nickel composition became standard starting in 1965.
-By 1967, the transition was firmly established.
-The government took additional steps to discourage hoarding.
+Congress passed the Coinage Act of 1965, signed by President Lyndon B. Johnson on July 23, 1965, to address the shortage.
+Silver was removed from dimes and quarters entirely, and the half dollar’s silver content was reduced from 90% to 40%.
+The new copper-nickel clad composition became standard for dimes starting in 1965.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List